orbeon/orbeon-forms-doc/installation/jboss.md

     - place your license file under `~/.orbeon/license.xml` (see [License installation](README.md#license-installation-orbeon-forms-pe-only)),
     - or add your `license.xml` to the `orbeon.war` under `WEB-INF/resources/config/license.xml`
 2. Start a standalone server with `bin/standalone.sh`
-3. Move the `orbeon.war` file into the JBoss `standalone/deployments` folder
+3. Move the `orbeon.war` file into the WildFly `standalone/deployments` folder
 4. Check whether the deployment was successful by watching `standalone/log/server.log`

 ## Setup a JDBC datasource

 To setup a datasource, if you'd like Orbeon Forms to connect to your relational database, do the following:

-1. Setup Orbeon Forms to use a JBoss datasource (configured in the following steps):
+1. Setup Orbeon Forms to use a WildFly datasource (configured in the following steps):
     1. Set the `oxf.fr.persistence.provider.*.*.*` property in your `properties-local.xml`
         1. If you already created a `WEB-INF/resources/config/properties-local.xml` unzip it and add the property per the example below.
 Otherwise create that file with the following content: